jahnavivetukuri/jahnavivetukuri/README.md

 Welcome to my *GitHub profile*!
-I'm **Jahnavi Vetukuri** A passionate Software Professional and a proud alumnus of Anna University – MIT Campus, equipped with 7+ years of progressive experience in the IT sector.
+I'm **Jahnavi Vetukuri**

+A passionate Software Professional and a proud alumnus of Anna University – MIT Campus, equipped with 7+ years of progressive experience in the IT sector.

-I specialize in harnessing Java/J2EE technologies, Micro-service architecture encompassing Spring Boot and Hibernate, and adeptly managing MySQL/Oracle databases.
+I specialize in harnessing **Java/J2EE technologies, Micro-service architecture encompassing Spring Boot and Hibernate, and adeptly managing MySQL/Oracle databases**.

 I am profoundly skilled in dissecting system requisites, aligning with end-user expectations, architecting solutions, and meticulously executing end-to-end business technology ventures.